aFarkas/webshim/readme.md

 Features
 ------------------

+general Features:

 * HTML5 compilant: correctly and accurately implemented (HTML5) Markup-, JS- and DOM-APIs
 * capability based loading: extrem lightweight in modern browsers
 * cross-browser support: All A-Graded browsers including last version of Opera are testet
 * extendible: we have not implemented a feature, you want to use.
 You can easily implement the feature your own

+implemented Features:

-* HTML5 shiv and innerShiv solution
+* HTML5 shiv and innerShiv solution including basic CSS-Support
 * canvas
 * HTML5 form features including: constraint validation and form widgets (input[range], input[date], input[time], input[datetime-local], output)
 * JSON (stringify and parse)